matmu/matmu.github.io.depr/_posts/2024-07-07-Super_plaisir_climbing_around_Arco.md

 ## English (DeepL)
-One of the questions that is always at the center of route selection is the protection of the route.
-In this article, I have therefore selected all the super-plaisir routes listed on [Bergsteigen.com](https://www.bergsteigen.com/), i.e. routes that are considered **very well** secured according to the website.
+One of the points that is always central when choosing a route is the question of how well the route is protected.
+In this article, I have therefore selected all the super-plaisir routes listed on [Bergsteigen.com](https://www.bergsteigen.com/) for the Arco area, i.e. routes that are considered **very well** secured according to this website.

 The area around Arco, north of Lake Garda, is a mecca for climbers.
 There are around 150 sport climbing areas around Arco with many thousands of climbing routes.
 I have been going there for one or two long weekends in spring, usually between March and the beginning of the year, to climb multi-pitch routes.
 If there are no traffic jams, you can be in Arco from Penzberg in about 3 hours.